Coronavirus digest: Germany labels Spain and the Netherlands high incidence areas | DW | 23.07.2021

-Australia's government has come under increasing criticism for failing to ramp up the vaccination program
+The German-Dutch border, effectively part of the Paris-to-Moscow trunk road across Europe, is one of comparatively few that never closed during the pandemic

-Germany will require unvaccinated travellers from Spain and the Netherlands to quarantine for at least five days from Tuesday after it classified both EU countries as coronavirus 'high incidence areas' on Friday.
+Germany will require unvaccinated travelers from Spain and the Netherlands to quarantine for at least five days from Tuesday after it classified both EU countries as coronavirus "high incidence areas" on Friday.

-Cases in both countries jumped to over 600 per 100,000 people over the last two weeks according to the European Centre for Disease Prevention and Control.
+Cases in both countries jumped to over 600 per 100,000 people per week in the course of July, according to the European Center for Disease Prevention and Control.

-The Robert Koch Institute (RKI) said on Friday that Germany's per 100,000 rate over 14 days had risen to 13.2 from 4.9 on July 6, with 2,089 new cases and 34 deaths registered in the country over the past 24 hours
+The Robert Koch Institute (RKI) said on Friday that Germany's per 100,000 rate over seven days had risen to 13.2.
+That's among the lowest in Europe, well below the government's own benchmark of 200 for an international high incidence area, but it's also on the rise from a low of 4.9 on July 6.

-Chancellor Angela Merkel said on Thursday that the "exponential growth" in cases had "worrying momentum" to complicate matters for the central European country.
-She urged Germans to get vaccinated as so far only 60.6% of the population have received two shots and 48.5% have got one shot.
+Chancellor Angela Merkel urged Germans to get vaccinated as so far only 60.6% of the population have received two shots and 48.5% have got one shot.

 Authorities are blaming the increase in cases around Europe on the more contagious Delta variant.